PeterHuberSg/StorageLib/DataModel.md

 # Introduction
 This document specifies the content of a *Data Model* .cs file.
-Code samples of the functionality can be found in the file *DataModelSamples.cs* in the *SampleDataModel* project.
+Code samples for the functionality described here can be found in the file *DataModelSamples.cs* in the *SampleDataModel* project.

 # Table of Contents